wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 The working assumption is:

 - Illumina keeps using the current `p4_stage1_analysis` and related flow.
-- Elembio stage 1 is based on `bases2fastq` plus `samtools import`.
+- Elembio stage 1 is based on per-lane `bases2fastq` plus `samtools import`.
 - Runfolder detection and run metadata for Elembio should come from the existing Elembio support in `npg_tracking`, not from `npg_tracking::illumina::runfolder`.